AMG-source/520hw2/expense_tracker/export.md

 - Existing code won't need modification to add new export types

 **Dependency Inversion Principle:**
-- Controller depends on model interface, not concrete implementation
+- Controller depends on model interface ant not on the concrete implementation
 - Future: Create Exporter interface that CSVExporter implements

 **Encapsulation:**